Crowborough Community First Responders receives the

 Queen’s Award for Voluntary Service

-This year (2019) we have been honoured to be awarded the Queen’s Award for Voluntary Service, the highest award a voluntary group can receive in the UK.
+In 2019 we were honoured to be awarded the Queen’s Award for Voluntary Service, the highest award a voluntary group can receive in the UK.

-Crowborough Community First Responders is one of 281 charities, social enterprises and
+Crowborough Community First Responders was one of 281 charities, social enterprises and

-voluntary groups to receive the prestigious award this year.
+voluntary groups to receive the prestigious award in 2019.
 The number of nominations and awards has increased year on year since the awards were introduced in 2002, showing that the voluntary sector is thriving and full of innovative ideas to make life better for those around them.

 The Queen’s Award for Voluntary Service aims to recognise outstanding work by volunteer